skilld-labs/trino-odbc/docs/markdown/support/troubleshooting-guide.md

 ### AWS Log File Location

-Timestream ODBC driver is using AWS SDK C++ to connect to AWS Timestream.
+Trino ODBC driver is using AWS SDK C++ to connect to AWS Trino.
 AWS SDK has its own log files.
 When there is a problem, you may need to access AWS SDK logs.
 The AWS SDK log file name has `aws_sdk_year-month-day-hour.log` format.
 The AWS SDK log location is your executable directory, that is where you run your application.

 Tips for AWS log file location
 - ODBC Data Sources(64-bit) on Windows, it is `%windir%\system32\`.
 - Excel on macOS, it is `/Users/<username>/Library/Containers/com.microsoft.Excel/Data`.

-## PowerBI Desktop cannot load the Timestream ODBC driver library
+## PowerBI Desktop cannot load the Trino ODBC driver library

-If you downloaded Power BI Desktop from the Microsoft Store, you may be unable to use the Amazon Timestream ODBC driver due to a loading issue.
+If you downloaded Power BI Desktop from the Microsoft Store, you may be unable to use the Amazon Trino ODBC driver due to a loading issue.
 To address this, download Power BI Desktop from the [Download Center](https://www.microsoft.com/download/details.aspx?id=58494) instead of the Microsoft Store.

 ## Cannot connect on Linux using user DSN